 Rites of passage

 Like any other African tribe, the Ga-Adangbe tribe has hundreds of symbols with deep meanings and specific messages.
 They are also used to enforce particular virtues.
-However, the Ga symbols are held by some of the community elders.
+Yet, the Ga symbols are held by some of the community elders.
 These symbols are considered sacred, and not everybody is allowed to view them.

 Ga staple food

 Ga women are highly skilled in preparing different foods and making beer using various natural items.
-The activities require a lot of knowledge and are labor-intensive.
-Also, Ga women have been traders since the sixteenth century.
-Since then, they have been selling their agricultural produce.
+The activities require a lot of knowledge and are labour-intensive.

+Needful to note also is that Ga women have been traders since the sixteenth century.
+Since then, they sell agricultural produce.
 They mainly sell fish, maize, beer, and even prepared foods.
-However, their staple food was, and is still, Komi or Kenkey, and it is usually made up of fermented steam corn dough.
+However, their staple food was, and is still, Komi or Kenkey, made up of fermented steam corn dough.

 Ga-Adangbe traditional wear

-The Ga women also make accessories using beads, gold, wood and then wear them during these important occasions.
+The Ga women also make accessories using beads, gold, and wood and then wear them during these important occasions.